sagarudasi/CarND-Advanced-Lane-Lines/writeup_template.md

 | 693, 455      | 693, 20       |
 | 1035, 675     | 1035, 675     |

-Following is the result of perpective transformation on the test image -
+Following is the result of perpective transformation on the test image and binary output -

-![Orignal test image][image3] ![Perspective transformation test image][image9]
+![Perspective transformation test image][image7]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 At this point, we have a perspective transformed (bird eye view) filtered and undistored image to process.

-Following is the resulted binary image -
-![Perspective transformed filterted and undistorted image][image10]

 As described in the CarND training, we can plot a histogram to see where the pixels are bright (i.e. probably the lane line starts there) and we can then use sliding window to find out other pixels that belongs to the left and right lanes.